klevo/docker-percona/README.md

 ## Hot Backups

-Hot backup on a running container:
+Percona XtraBackup included.
+To do a hot backup on a running container:

 ```
 docker exec -i -t percona innobackupex /backups